Skip to main content

 Google Ads Grants-Compliance Rules

-• Optimizing your ads at least monthly
+• Optimize ads monthly

-• Avoiding one-word or generic keywords
+• Avoid one-word or generic keywords

 COVER-google-ad-grants-guide-1